zackbradys/rancher-on-aws/README.md

 ## Introduction

-Over the last few years, Kubernetes has revolutionized the world of infrastructure.
+Over the last few years, Kubernetes has revolutionized the world of infrastructure and application distribution.
 From bare-metal servers to virtual machines to containers, Kubernetes has caused teams to re-evaluate their entire technology stack, in the best way possible.
+However, for many teams Kubernetes remains a very tall mountain to cross.
+Let's take a look at the infrastructure side of things.

 ## Challenges with Kubernetes

 Most teams start off in the world of clusters and containers and quickly realize the complexity of the configuration, management, and deployment.
-From service meshes to ingress controllers to deployments to registeries and more, Kubernetes is not as simple as it seems.
-Here's when teams start exploring open-source tools, enterprise tools, or start diving down the deep dark path of internal development.

-For my teams, I always want to have balance between the additional workload, the features, and of course, the total cost.
-In Kubernetes, this is known as Managed Kubernetes or Kubernetes-As-A-Service (Kaas).
+From service meshes to ingress controllers to deployments to registries and more, Kubernetes is not as simple as it seems.
+OpsRamp has a great [chapter](https://www.opsramp.com/guides/why-kubernetes/challenges-with-kubernetes/) about all the challenges.
+Teams start to get overwhelmed with all the decisions points.
+There are almost TOO many options out there.
+Teams start exploring open-source tools, enterprise tools, or start diving down the deep dark path of internal development.
+Does your team want to take on the tech debt of managing locally?
+For our teams, we have always wanted to have balance between the workload, the features, and of course, the total cost.
+Thankfully there are many managed Kubernetes or Kubernetes-As-A-Service offerings.
 As an industry, we keep seeing the numbers shift away from self-managed Kubernetes to managed Kubernetes.
-Here's where we can start to talk about how much easier the implementation and management of Kuberenetes becomes with Rancher.
+Here's where we can start to talk about how much easier the implementation and management of Kubernetes can be.

+But there are trade offs.
+One thing to think about is the skill set needed to deploy an identical Kubernetes cluster at the edge, or even air gapped.
+Having a flexible deployment module is valuable for these types of scenarios.
+Another thing to consider is development or demo clusters.
+Being able to rapidly prototype an on-premise cluster in the cloud can greatly improve velocity for all the teams involved.
+Another thing to think about is vendor lock-in.
+Some of the cloud providers charge to get your data out.
+So how can we have the best of both worlds?
+Deploy a Kubernetes distribution, that you can take anywhere, to a cloud environment.

 ## Why Rancher on AWS

-Rancher is the complete software stack for anything and everything Kubernetes, it's the single pane of glass into your clusters.

-... finish this
+Rancher is rapidly becoming the Kubernetes of choice for every agency and company.
+The Rancher stack has some very good choices for all the different layers of infrastructure.
+Rancher, as a stack, is completely malleable.
+Meaning you can pick and choose which piece you want to run when and where.
+This gives greater flexibility to engineering the right infrastructure at the right time for the right location.
+The Rancher stack can be deployed anywhere.
+We have deployments from every cloud provider down to the tactical edge.
+In addition the Rancher stack is open-source.
+This is important for better transparency for security and code quality.
+Sound good, how about a "No-Code" deployment of the stack?
+Rancher Government Solutions ([RGS](https://ranchergovernment.com/)) worked with [AWS](https://aws.amazon.com/) to develop a marketplace offering to dramatically reduce the barrier to entry.
+The offering is a fully-HA free trial of RKE2 and Rancher Manager by Rancher Government Solutions([RGS](https://ranchergovernment.com/)), designed for US Federal Customers.

 ## No-Code Deployment

-Seriosuly.
+Seriously.
 It's zero code, zero configuration, and zero hassle.
+But what do we get?

+* [AWS](https://aws.amazon.com/)'s Virtual Private Cloud ([VPC](https://aws.amazon.com/vpc/)), Elastic Compute ([EC2](https://aws.amazon.com/ecs/)), Elastic Load Balancer ([ELB](https://aws.amazon.com/elasticloadbalancing/)), Route 53([DNS](https://aws.amazon.com/route53/))
+* Rancher's Kubernetes Distribution [RKE2](https://www.rancher.com/products/rke) which is designed for the Federal Government's high security standards.
+* Rancher's Multi-Cluster Manager, also known as [Rancher](https://www.rancher.com/products/rancher)
+* In addition All of [AWS](https://aws.amazon.com/)'s Security Groups, Identity Access Management ([IAM](https://aws.amazon.com/iam/)) and [Auto Scalling](https://aws.amazon.com/autoscaling/)

-There are a few options and variables you need to set, but behind the scenes, it's a Amazon AWS Cloud Formation template.
+There are a few options and variables you need to set, but behind the scenes, it's a Amazon [AWS](https://aws.amazon.com/) Cloud Formation template.
 Currently, it's available at **http://tryranchergov.com** and ready to deploy in the Amazon AWS GovCloud (US) regions of **us-gov-east-1** and **us-gov-west-1**.
+Let's walk through the steps.

+* Click "Continue to Subscribe"
+* Click "Accept the Terms"
+* Click "Continue to Configuration"
+* Review the options and Region.
+Click "Continue to Launch"
+* Review and Click "Launch"
+* Enter all the AWS specific items, like keys, domain names and others.

+Here is what the complete process looks like.

 ![rancher-aws-setup](https://s3.amazonaws.com/rancherfederal.io/public/rancher-aws-setup.gif)